maxbridges/ObjectStorageDedicated/about-compatibility-api.md

 ---
 # About the Compatibility API

+# API Reference

-Applications interact with IBM Cloud Object Storage buckets and objects using an implementation of the S3 API.
+The IBM Cloud Object Storage implementation of the S3 API supports the most commonly used subset of Amazon S3 API operations.
+A complete list of supported operations can be found in the [API overview](docs/services/ObjectStorageDedicated/about-compatibility-api.html).

+This reference documentation is being continously improved.
+If you have technical questions about using the API in your application, please post them on StackOverflow using both `ibm-bluemix` and `object-storage` tags and we will do our best to answer promptly, and then improve this documentation thanks to your feedback.

 The following tables describe the complete set of supported operations when using the S3 API to access IBM Cloud Object Storage.
-For details on using the operations, including examples, see [the API reference page]({{ site.baseurl }}/api-reference).
+For details on using the operations, including examples, see [the API reference page](docs/services/ObjectStorageDedicated/api-reference.html).

 ## Operations on the account